-There are few travel bloggers that produce products.
+There are very few travel bloggers that produce products.
 Most of the time, travel bloggers end up making money by creating sponsored content and getting paid to go on trips.
 That’s cool if that is something you want to do, but that is time-consuming and requires you to be constantly working (and it’s soul-sucking).
 You never have time to relax or do something for yourself.
 It’s not a hamster wheel you want to be tied to.

 6. Don’t Take a Lot of Press Trips or “Work with Brands”

 Why do people still buy guidebooks?
 Because they want an independent opinion on destinations.
 If everything you write is sponsored by someone, you’ll hit a limit to your number of readers.
 Sure, some people won’t care and will follow your adventures no matter what, but a larger majority of people will feel that you can’t relate to their experience and will seek to find information elsewhere.